jawj/zapatos-docs/src/index.md

 , "lastFailedLogin" TIMESTAMPTZ );
 ```

-Then, to atomically increment the `consecutiveFailedLogins` value, we can do something like this:
+To atomically increment the `consecutiveFailedLogins` value, we can do something like this:

 ```typescript
 await db.update("emailAuthentication", {